-The SACM Information Model defines both Internal and External Attribute Collectors.
-Both are components that perform the collection of posture information about an endpoint.
+The SACM Information Model defines both Internal and External The SACM Information Model defines both Internal and External Attribute Collectors.
+Both are components that perform the collection of posture information from an endpoint.
 The Information Model lists a number of examples of Collectors such as Network Intrusion Detection Systems (NIDS), NEA posture collectors, and vulnerability scanners.
-While OVAL is not directly applicable for some types of Attribute Collectors such as NIDS, it is certainly applicable for items such as configuration or vulnerability scanners.
+While OVAL is not directly applicable for some types of Attribute Collectors such as NIDS, it is certainly applicable for NEA posture collectors and vulnerability scanners that require the collection and evaluation of configuration and other endpoint state information.

 An Attribute Collector needs to be instructed as to what specific posture attributes must be collected, when or how often those attributes must be collected, and how to share the collected attributes.
 In some cases, an Attribute Collector may simply collect data and directly respond to the caller with the required results.
-In others, it may need to execute the data collection at a future time or at some interval, and thus will need to know how to share the collected data.
+In others, it may monitor the endpoint for changes and report these changes when the change occurs, or may execute the data collection at a future time or at some interval.
+In these last two cases, the collector will need to know how to share the collected data.
 The OVAL Language does not provide any mechanism for instructing tools where to send collected data, but the OVAL Definitions Model can (among other things) encode what data must be collected; however, it does not allow (as currently constructed) for providing any notion of what constitutes valid data collection (i.e., how recent data must be to be considered acceptable, and how and where it was collected).

 Additionally, the OVAL Definitions Model could be modified to support monitoring of events.
-As it is today, OVAL doesn't have any explicit way to include this instruction, but it would be simple to modify the model to include this notion.
+As it is today, OVAL doesn't have any explicit way to include these instructions, but it would be simple to modify the model to include this notion.

 The OVAL System Characteristics Model allows the encoding of collected information and can be used to implement a data format for sharing collected data.
-While OVAL does not require that tools store data using a standardized format (though they are free to do so), a standardized format is required to allow tools to share data.
-The OVAL System Characteristics Model provides a standardized way to encode this information.
+While OVAL does not require that tools store data using a standardized format (though they are free to do so), a standardized format is required to allow tools to exchange data.
+The OVAL System Characteristics Model provides a standardized way to encode this information for exchange.